awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/timecode-input.md

 1. On the **Create job** page, in the **Job** pane on the left, choose an input\.

-1. Under **Video selector**, **Timecode source**, specify whether AWS Elemental MediaConvert reads timecodes from the input or generates them starting from zero\.
+1. Under **Video selector**, **Timecode source**, specify whether MediaConvert reads timecodes from the input or generates them starting from zero\.
 Options are as follows:
    + **Embedded**: The service uses any timecodes embedded in the input video\.
-This is the default value\.

-     If there are no embedded timecodes in the input, the service behaves as though **Timecode source** were set to **Start at 0**\.
+**Note**
+Don't choose this value unless your input video has embedded timecodes\.

+     ONLY TRUE FOR SERVER
    + **Start at 0**: The service sets the timecode of the first frame of the job to 00:00:00:00\.
    + **Specified start**: Do not use this option\.